Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Juni 2025 17.34.02 UTC
+- WIB: Rabu, 25 Juni 2025 18.25.24 UTC
-- WITA: Rabu, 25 Juni 2025 18.34.02 UTC
+- WITA: Rabu, 25 Juni 2025 19.25.24 UTC
-- WIT: Rabu, 25 Juni 2025 19.34.02 UTC
+- WIT: Rabu, 25 Juni 2025 20.25.24 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature